rurban/smhasher/README.md

 # Collision Tests

-These test that for a given set of keys the results produce the expected number of collissions.
+These test that for a given set of keys the results produce the expected number of collisions.
 For instance with 262144 keys a 32 bit hash should produce about 8 collisions.
 The test will fail if the actual count exceeds double that of expected.
 This is not very sensitive, and my be adjusted later.